Tennis' Identity Crisis

 Whilst you can argue that one rugby player being sent off won’t abruptly halt the ‘show’ in the way one tennis player being defaulted would, the most effective way to make sure umpires are treated better is to have clear and significant repercussions looming over abusive behaviour.
 As it stands tennis players are not worried about being defaulted, paying meaningful fines, or being suspended when they treat umpires poorly.
 And it shows.

 As for tennis’ identity crisis, frankly I don’t think most fans could care less about players swearing at themselves on court, nor about smashing racquets (as long as they don’t do it anywhere near the ball kids).
-That the powers that be choose to punish these mostly harmless & unimportant infractions equivalently, or more harshly, than verbally and physically abusing umpires, reeks of a deep confusion about what the sport believes itself to be.
+That the powers that be choose to punish these mostly harmless & unimportant infractions equivalently, or more harshly, than verbally and physically abusing umpires and other tennis workers, reeks of a deep confusion about what the sport believes itself to be.
 If tennis is going to choosily select which actions fit into its prissy pretences of ‘etiquette’ then it should pretty bloody obviously start cracking down on occasions where other human beings are in the crosshairs of player behaviour rather than inanimate objects or self-directed outbursts.
-Should this sport fail to decide who it is, the dichotomy of tennis’ split personalities will only continue to diverge, using tradition as a justification for punishing the trivial rather than the serious will continue to look bizarre, and umpires will continue to unfairly take the brunt of the fallout of this decidedly preventable disorder.
+Should this sport fail to decide who it is, the dichotomy of tennis’ split personalities will only continue to diverge, using tradition as a justification for punishing the trivial rather than the serious will continue to look bizarre, and umpires and lines-people/ballboys will continue to unfairly take the brunt of the fallout of this decidedly preventable disorder.

 ‘uNsPoRtSmAnLiKe CoNdUcT wArNiNg’ directed squarely back at yourself, tennis.